joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 {% highlight YAML %}
     github-token: $GITHUB_TOKEN
 {% endhighlight %}
-In order to allow Travis to commit to our repositories we need to give it apersonal access token.
+In order to allow Travis to commit to our repositories we need to give it a personal access token.
-The way to do this in a secure way is to add the token as a hidden environment varable in the Travis repository settings.
+The way to do this in a secure way is to add the token as a hidden environment variable in the Travis repository settings.

 First go to your GitHub settings page.
-Under developer settings generate a new Personal access token.
+Under developer settings generate a new personal access token.
 If the repository you want to deploy to is public you only need the *public_repo* scope.
 If it is private you need *repo*.

 <div style="text-align: center; margin: 20px 0px;">
     <img src="/assets/access_token.png" style="margin: auto">
-    <p>Generating a new Personal access token</p>
+    <p>Generating a new personal access token</p>
 </div>

 Copy this token and go to the Travis CI repository settings for you project repository.
-Create a new environment variable named `GITHUB_TOKEN` and set the value to your Personal access token.
+Create a new environment variable named `GITHUB_TOKEN` and set the value to your personal access token.
 Make sure the *Display value in build log* slider is set to off so your token stays hidden.

 <div style="text-align: center; margin: 20px 0px;">
     <img src="/assets/travis_var.png" style="margin: auto">
-    <p>GITHUB_TOKEN environment variable in travis repository settings</p>
+    <p>GITHUB_TOKEN environment variable in Travis repository settings</p>
 </div>

-Now travis should be allowed to commit to our documentation repository.
+Now Travis should be allowed to commit to our documentation repository.

 {% highlight YAML %}
     keep-history: true